abuseofnotation/category-theory-illustrated/praise.md

 Features
 ===

-Some of the features that make CTI unique:
+I will now continue by with examining the points which make my work unique compared to those and other similar books.

 Diagrams
 ---

-Category theory is very *visual*.
-Diagrams are not merely an illustration of it's concept, but are often the very language that is used to define those concepts e.g. defining a more advanced concept such as *natural transformation* without diagrams is practically impossible.
-So having a lot of diagrams is essential for people who are inexperienced to understand the concepts (it is essential for people who are experienced as well, they just can draw the diagrams themselves).
+Category theory is very *visual* in its nature.
+Category-theoretic diagrams are not merely supplemental illustrations for the concepts, but are often the very language that is used to define those concepts e.g. defining a more advanced concept such as *natural transformation* without diagrams is practically impossible.
+So having a lot of diagrams is essential for people who are inexperienced to understand the concepts.

 However, books on category theory typically have as many diagrams as other math textbooks.
-I considered that (and still do) a huge missed opportunity for making the subject more approachable, which was the original motivation for the creation of CTI.
+I consider this a huge missed opportunity for making the subject more approachable, which was the original motivation for the creation of CTI.

-Besides being more in quantity, the diagrams of CTI are many different kinds combining and combine different prioms from traditional communication design in order, such as the use of color, for example, in order to illuminate the different subjects and abstractions that I am covering.
+Besides being more in quantity, the diagrams of CTI are many different kinds combining and combine different prioms from traditional communication design, such as the use of color for example, in order to illuminate the different subjects and abstractions that I am covering.

 Both books that I am reviewing have less diagrams than CTI.
 From the resources that I have examined, the only author who stresses on diagrams as much as I do is Tai-Danae Bradley (her blog is https://www.math3ma.com/).